hanklords/reddit-listentothis/README.md

 Use html `<audio>` tag to play the songs posted on <http://reddit.com/r/listentothis>

-This the source code for the server side and the firefox (greasemonkey) and chrome plugins.
+This is the source code for the server side and the firefox (greasemonkey), chrome and opera plugins.

 Firefox plugin
 ---------------